department-of-veterans-affairs/vets-website/content/pages/health-care/eligibility.md

 - **If you’re a current or former member of the Reserves or National Guard,** you must have been called to active duty by a federal order and completed the full period for which you were called or ordered to active duty.
 If you had or have active-duty status for training purposes only, you don’t qualify for VA health care.

 - **If you separated under conditions other than honorable:**
+  - You may be able to access some VA benefits through the Character of Discharge review process.
+[Learn more about the this process](#discharge-upgrade).

-  - You can use VA’s Health Benefits Explorer to find out if any exceptions apply to you.
+  - Or, you can use VA’s Health Benefits Explorer to find out if any exceptions apply to you.
 [Go to the Health Benefits Explorer](http://hbexplorer.vacloud.us/).
   - Or, you can visit healthcare.gov to find out if you qualify for health insurance.
 [Go to healthcare.gov](https://www.healthcare.gov/).

 <br>